RomanTsegelskyi/blog/_posts/2015-11-16-good-practices-r-package.md

 ### P.S.

 Thanks for reading this post.
 I hope it was useful and practices listed here will simplify creating R package for you.
+If you have any comments/suggestions, please reach out to me in [twitter](https://twitter.com/romantsegelskyi), this [reddit thread](https://www.reddit.com/r/rstats/comments/3t2bni/good_practices_for_writing_r_packages/) or this [HackerNews thread](https://news.ycombinator.com/item?id=10576942).